 Fellows receive free parking for University of Southern California home football games.
 Learn more >

-The Fellows are visionary benefactors and community leaders committed to the Museum’s mission “to inspire wonder, discovery, and responsibility for our natural and cultural worlds.”
-Fellows play a critical role in the support and growth of the Natural History Museum and in its pursuit of excellence in education, exhibitions and research.
+The Fellows are visionary benefactors and community leaders committed to the Museum’s vision “to inspire wonder, discovery, and responsibility for our natural and cultural worlds.”
+Fellows play a critical role in the support and growth of NHM, La Brea Tar Pits and the William S. Hart Museum and their pursuit of excellence in accessible education, exhibitions and research.

 Make a difference and join the Fellows today.

 “I'm running late - haven’t even left the Museum yet!
 I’ve had two more media calls since the last time we spoke.
 I’m on my way!”
 Curator of Herpetology Greg Pauly, assured us he was going to make it on time to the Alliance Circle Salon event at Trustee Gregg Martin’s home.
 Greg was fielding international attention thanks to the discovery of a venomous yellow-bellied sea snake that washed ashore in Ventura County.
 The snake had been found much further north than ever previously recorded, likely due to the effects of El Niño.
 When Greg finally did arrive at the Salon, Alliance members were delighted to be among the first to hear about this discovery, straight from the scientific source.
 Read more about this incredible encounter here.